qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

     parallel_exp = ParallelExperiment([T1(physical_qubits=(i,), delays=delays) for i in range(2)])
     parallel_data = parallel_exp.run(backend, seed_simulator=101).block_for_results()

-Note that when options are set for a composite experiment, the child experiments's options are also set recursively.
+Note that when the transpile and run options are set for a composite experiment, the child experiments's options are also set to the same options recursively.
 Let's examine how the parallel experiment is constructed by visualizing the circuits:

 .. jupyter-execute::

     parallel_exp.circuits()[0].draw(output='mpl')

-We see that the T1 circuits on qubits 0 and 1 have been parallelized to run simultaneously.
+We see that the :math:`T_1` circuits on qubits 0 and 1 have been parallelized to run simultaneously.

 :class:`.ParallelExperiment` and :class:`.BatchExperiment` classes can be nested arbitrarily to make complex composite experiments.